Western gall rust: Disease cycle

-Pine-pine gall rust has characteristically brown to yellow-orange sori visible on large globular galls on pines.
+Western gall rust has characteristically brown to yellow-orange sori visible on large globular galls on pines.
 Gall formation on trunks occurs over 2–4 years and is stimulated by the pathogen, which causes cells to grow and divide quickly at the site of initial infection.
 When mature, the gall splits open and the yellow-orange aeciospores are dispersed and carried to new hosts by wind.
 Because P. harknessii does not require an alternate host, the aeciospores can infect another pine directly.
 This typically occurs during moist conditions and rarely infects older shoots.
 Infection continues on the host shoots and needles until they have reached 90% of their elongation.
 Gall mortality is associated with squirrel feeding or invasion and inactivation by secondary organisms.
-The life cycle of E. Harknessii is different from other pine stem rust in that it is autoecious, making large stands of pines ideal hosts for survival and reproduction of the fungus.
+The life cycle of C. harkknessii is different from other pine stem rust in that it is autoecious, making large stands of pines ideal hosts for survival and reproduction of the fungus.

 Wind carries teliospores to pines shoots that then germinate under cool humid conditions, producing germ tubes with up to three side branches that act as basidia.
 The basidium directly penetrate the cuticle and epidermis.
 Other pines rusts like Cronartium ribicola and C. comandrae infect through the stomata.
 After penetration and establishment of a intracellular infection structure, primary hyphae are produced, infecting the epidermis and cortex intercellularly.
 Haustoria extend through neighboring cells and the cortex to reach the vascular cambium before the host becomes dormant follow the first infection season.
 The cambium is invade inwardly through the phloem and cortex, as opposed to a vertical or peripheral hyphael growth.
 Initiation of gall formation is through exogenous stimulation of the cambium and pith rays, causing an increased production of ray parenchyma.
 The host reacts by hyperplasia (increased division) providing the resources needed for further hyphae proliferation in the cortex, phloem, and cambium until the galls death.
 The gall will enlarge for 2 years and sporulate on the third.
 Spermogonia ooze from infected bark in early spring, but they are non-functional since they do not form aecia (vestigial).
 Dikaryotization of the haploid mycelium that produce the teliospores takes place in the outer cortex, just beneath the first periderm.
 They are surrounded by a membrane called a peridium that bursts, releasing the spores.
 Stimulation of dikaryotization is not understood, though it is likely a combination of host sap flow and environmental cues.